Ex-Marine Reed back in U.S. after prisoner swap with Russia

 WASHINGTON, April 28 (Reuters) - U.S. ex-Marine Trevor Reed arrived back in the United States, his spokesperson said on Thursday, after being freed by Russia in a prisoner swap that took place amid the most tense bilateral relations in decades over the war in Ukraine.

-Reed was released on Wednesday in exchange for Russian pilot Konstantin Yaroshenko.
+Reed was released on Wednesday on an airport tarmac in Ankara, Turkey, in exchange for Russian pilot Konstantin Yaroshenko.

 The swap was not part of broader diplomatic talks and did not represent an American change in approach on Ukraine, U.S. officials said.
 Russian-American ties have been at their worst since the Cold War era following Russia's Feb.
 24 invasion of Ukraine and subsequent Western sanctions imposed on Moscow.

-Reed, from Texas, was back in the United States, his spokesperson said, without immediately confirming where he entered the country.
+Reed, from Texas, was back in the United States, his spokesperson said without elaborating.

 "The negotiations that allowed us to bring Trevor home required difficult decisions that I do not take lightly," Biden added.